dotnet/csharplang/proposals/csharp-9.0/records.md

 would shadow members.
 Static members would also be useable, similar to how base calls and initializers work in ordinary constructors today.

-A warning is produced is a parameter of the primary constructor is not read.
+A warning is produced if a parameter of the primary constructor is not read.

 Expression variables declared in the `argument_list` are in scope within the `argument_list`.
 The same shadowing rules as within an argument list of a regular constructor initializer apply.